Medical Malpractice Insurance Coverage

 Unnecessary Malpractice Coverage During Residency

-The last thing to think about is if you have those limits if they’re there, it’s red meat to the plaintiff’s attorney.
+The last thing to consider is if you have those limits, if they’re there, it’s red meat to the plaintiff’s attorney.
 So, they’re going to go after your policy.
 If you have two approaches, for instance, like the facility that’s paying for your underlying premium, and then you get an additional policy, they’re going to go after both approaches.
 Instead of having an award limited by the policy for your underlying coverage, there’s another policy they can go after with the program.
 You’d even have a more significant settlement amount than you wouldn’t have if you just had one policy.

 What should a resident physician know about tail insurance coverage?

 This topic is generally something that most residents or fellows don’t have to worry about.
-The program you’re training with or the facility where you’re providing all the care will always pay the underlying premium and potential tail insurance, which we’ll get into.
+The program you’re training with, or the facility where you’re providing all the care, will always pay the underlying premium and potential tail insurance, which we’ll get into.

 Usually, when someone comes out of training and signs their first employment agreement or independent contractor agreement, a discussion is needed to walk them through the basics of medical malpractice for a physician.
 I’ll go through that now.
 Then, we’ll understand what tail coverage is and how it can affect the physician.
-Medical malpractice insurance requirements by state do vary, so make certain you have the proper coverage after residency.
+Medical malpractice insurance requirements by the state do vary, so make sure you have the proper coverage after residency.

 Primary Tail Coverages for Physicians